Long, floppy dog ears! Let's keep them healthy because a Basset Hound yeast ear infection is no fun for the dog.

 She prescribed ear drops which I gave to him twice daily for two weeks.
 After two weeks, I took him back to the vet and she informed me that his ears were healthy again.
 Yay!

 Dogs with long, floppy ears are prone to having ear problems.

-Those long, floppy ears sure are cute!
-But, they are also prone to ear infections.
-A Basset Hound's long and heavy ears tend to retain moisture creating a perfect environment for bacteria or yeast infections to develop.
+A Basset Hound's long and heavy ears tend to retain moisture.
+This creates a perfect environment for bacteria or yeast infections to develop.

 The specific signs of a yeast ear infection include:

 If you suspect that your dog has an ear infection, then get him to the vet.
 Prompt diagnosis and treatment by a veterinarian are necessary because yeast and / or bacteria can cause severe ear problems.